 - Fall 2019: The implementation committee identified specific tasks to ensure successful implementation of the 8-week model in fall 2020.
 Student focus groups were held to address student concerns and interests pertaining to 8-week scheduling and to explore marketing recommendations.
-Faculty and student training plans will be developed, and initial training will begin.
+Faculty and student training plans were developed.

 - Summer 2020: The Quality Enhancement Plan will be submitted to SACS.